-This is important especially when you take the grill with you while traveling.
-The cleaning and packing up should not be a hassle for you or at least you should be able to close it without the risk of the grease dripping out and making a mess.
+This is important, especially when you take the grill while traveling.
+The cleaning and packing up should not be a hassle for you, or at least you should be able to close it without the risk of the grease dripping out and making a mess.

-There are models with retractable legs that also serve as handles that make transporting it easier.
+Some models with retractable legs also serve as handles, making transporting easier.
 Side tables are also great for putting utensils while cooking.
-Pricier units even have a small built-in refrigerator below them for drinks and other ingredients.
+Pricier units have a small built-in refrigerator below them for drinks and other ingredients.
 Just base your choice on your budget and your needs.

 Safety precautions while using the grill

 Even smaller grills are not exempt from posing a hazard.
-That’s why you still have to take safety measures to keep your grill working smoothly.
+That’s why you still must take safety measures to keep your grill working smoothly.
 Below are some tips that we recommend you should follow:

 - Put the tabletop grill on even surfaces and safe terrains.
 Use tools with long handles so you won’t directly touch heat-prone parts of the grill.

-- Do not leave it unattended while in use.
+- Please do not leave it unattended while in use.

-- Don’t put too much oil-producing foods at once so you won’t ignite the flames further.
+- Don’t put too many oil-producing foods at once so you won’t ignite the flames further.

 - Outdoor grills should not be used indoors.

-- Switch the grill off as instructed by the manufacturer and clean it immediately after using.
+- Switch the grill off as instructed by the manufacturer and clean it immediately after use.

 - Make sure to have a fire extinguisher nearby.